FallentechPE/PocketMine-MP/README.md

 	<a href="https://github.com/pmmp/PocketMine-MP/releases/latest"><img alt="GitHub release (latest by SemVer)" src="https://img.shields.io/github/downloads/pmmp/PocketMine-MP/latest/total?sort=semver"></a>
 </p>

+## What is THIS?
+A fork of PocketMine-MP implementing items, blocks, stale PRs, and other features and QOL API additions.
+This is not a stable version of PocketMine, and there will be bugs.
+Items and blocks for the majority have functionality, however some do not.
+The only PRs added are ones that are not BC breaking.
+This will remain a version of PM-5 and should be a drop in replacement.
+If something is merged to the main branch of PocketMine, it will be changed here, hopefully with any fixes.
+The aim of this fork is to provide a "beta" version of PocketMine will untested, but functional changes that would usually take longer being to be added.
+PRs and issues are welcome however I will not be able to fix every bug.
+No composer libraries will be forked and the original PMMP version will be used.

 ## What is this?
 PocketMine-MP is a highly customisable server software for Minecraft: Bedrock Edition, built from scratch in PHP, with over 10 years of history.